+You can configure viewers to show measurement data in the Results Table as well as on the map.
+See the setup procedure for instructions.
 The Results Table provides an easy-to-read presentation of measurement data.
 In addition:

-- The Results Table shows additional data that does not show on the map, namely, the angle and bearing. - The Results Table has an Export function that enables the user to export the data to a file.
+- The Results Table shows the angle and bearing, neither of which show on the map. - The Results Table has an export function that enables the user to export the data to a file.

-The Results Table opens automatically when the user completes the first measurement.
-Each additional measurement appears on a new tab.
+The Results Table opens when the user completes the first measurement.
+Each measurement appears on a new tab.
+If the measurement shape is made up of straight lines, the table contains one line for each segment of the measurement.